portlandcodeschool/jse-win15-1/peter_rockwood/HW1.md

 **g)** `var x; x == 'undefined'`

-	True, an initialized, but unassigned variable returns 'undefined'.
+	False, an initialized, but unassigned variable has the value and returns 'undefined', but does not have the value of the string 'undefined'

 **h)** `'9'<'10'`

-	False, no loosey conversion tricks for inequalities.
+	False, no type-conversion for inequalities.

 **i)** `typeof x + 1 === "number"`